bketelsen/getfleek.dev/src/pages/docs/cli/fleek_remove.md

 ---
 title: remove
-description: Remove a package or program from your configuration
+description: Remove a package from your configuration
 ---

 # ... remove
 `fleek remove`

 ## Usage
-> Remove a package or program from your configuration
+> Remove a package from your configuration

 ```shell
 fleek remove [package] [package] ...